bytefish/EFCoreExperiments/README.md

 ## /EfCoreAudit ##

 Audit trails are a very, very common requirement in software development.
-And if you are using SQL Server (or MySQL) it's really easy to use a Temporal Table and track everything, that happens to your data.
+And if you are using SQL Server (or MariaDB) it's really easy to use a Temporal Table and track everything, that happens to your data.
 Just let your expensive database handle it!

 Now a common example in EntityFramework Core articles is to add auditing by overriding the `DbContext.SaveChanges` method